shrinerb/shrine/doc/advantages.md

 ## Processing

-Most file attachment libraries give you the ability to process files either "on attachment" (Paperclip, CarrierWave) or "on-the-fly" (Dragonfly, Refile, Active Storage).
-However, you should ideally be able to choose both, because both approaches have their pros and cons.
-For example, on-the-fly processing is only suitable for fast processing (image thumbnails, document previews), longer running processing should be moved into a background job (video transcoding, raw images).
+Most file attachment libraries provide either processing files up front (Paperclip, CarrierWave) or on-the-fly (Dragonfly, Refile, Active Storage).
+However, each approach is suitable for different requirements.
+For instance, while on-the-fly processing is suitable for fast processing (image thumbnails, document previews), longer running processing (video transcoding, raw images) should be moved into a background job.

-Shrine is the first file attachment library that has support for both processing on attachment and on-the-fly.
-So, if you're handling image uploads, you can choose to either generate a set of pre-defined image thumbnails in a background job:
+That's why Shrine supports both [up front][derivatives] and [on-the-fly][derivation_endpoint] processing.
+For example, if you're handling image uploads, you can choose to either generate a set of pre-defined thumbnails during attachment:

 ```rb
 class ImageUploader < Shrine